 While the present study focuses on the risk of a significant increase in deaths from injury, this is not the only adverse effect that climate change will likely have on the well-being of the people and the planet.

 For example, scientists predict sea level rises and increases in extreme weather events — such as hurricanes, droughts, and flooding — throughout the U.S. as a result of climate change.
-Ecosystems and infrastructure will likely be compromised, and wildfires and tree die-offs will become more common.
+Ecosystems and infrastructure will likely be compromised, and wildfires and

 The effects of climate change are, of course, not limited to the U.S. — the United Nations have called climate change “the defining issue of our time.”